Systematic Theology

 The research in the department Systematic Theology follows three thematic lines.

 The first line of research focuses on Postmodern Theology and Theological-Hermeneutical Philosophy.
 This research examines the theological nature of interpretation and the ongoing interpretive nature of theological discourse through critical engagement and appropriation of contemporary and postmodern philosophies shaping the theological landscape of today.
-The influences of such major continental figures as Heidegger, Ricoeur, Frei, Lindbeck, Foucault, Marion, and Derrida, among others, are considered.
+The influences of such major continental figures as Heidegger, Levinas, Frei, Lindbeck, Foucault, Marion, Derrida, among others, are considered.

 The second line of research, Moral Theology and Postmodern Ethical Discourse, concerns the role of Evangelicals in contemporary society, especially in the area of ethics and moral theology.
 The climate of postmodernity has led to various shifts in moral discourse and ethical dialogue.
 Fresh perspectives for moral argumentation that provide compelling inclinations toward Christian principles and values are investigated.
 Research is also conducted into the necessity and possibility of an Evangelical ‘public theology’.
 The underlying concern is to understand the particular contributions Christians and Churches in the broader Evangelical world can make in a pluralistic democratic setting.